Weilin1992/Web-Final-Project/README.md

 ##1.api: Django rest framework:

-we use [django rest framework](http://www.django-rest-framework.org) to define api
+we use [django rest framework](http://www.django-rest-framework.org) to define api parameters are after "?"

 	(1) Show the list of all companies in the database along with their latest stock price.
 	http://104.224.139.178:8000/api/latestOneyearstock/